 For the skills in this section, the AHJ must be able to provide a safe testing environment for the candidates and accept all liability for candidate safety.
-The AHJ must have the capacity to provide a Structural Collapse facility/prop for testing purposes.
+The AHJ must have the capacity to provide an engineered Structural Collapse facility/prop/simulator and/or pile for testing purposes.
 Refer to Appendix A for more information.